 - Reason #1: There are many print publications that pay.
 If you haven’t monetized your website or want to add additional income to your travel writing account, writing for print will help.

-- Reason #2: Writing for print or other online websites that pay help diversify your income streams.
+- Reason #2: Writing for print or other online websites that pay help to diversify your income streams.
 What if your big affiliate closes it’s doors tomorrow and that stream of income dried up?

 - Reason #3: For 90% of us, adding additional outlets in addition to your website or blog will land you more media trips.